lmika/oaipmh/README.md

 - `-p <prefix>`: Set the OAI-PMH prefix.
 Default is "iso19139".
 - `-P`: List the set of provider aliases, then exit.
 - `-V`: Display the version number, then exit.
+- `-G`: Use HTTP GET for requests instead of HTTP POST

 Commands
 --------